CoralShades/dashboards/docs/dashboard_docs/dsahboard_prd.md

 ## Technical Assumptions

 ### Repository Structure: Monorepo
-The project will use a monorepo structure, as the Dashibase boilerplate provides a single, integrated React / Vite application.
+The project will use a monorepo structure, as the Dashibase boilerplate provides a single, integrated Vue.js application.

 ### Service Architecture: Monolith (Serverless)
-The project is a single React / Vite application that leverages Supabase for its backend services (Auth, Database), fitting a monolithic but serverless-first architectural pattern.
+The project is a single Vue.js application that leverages Supabase for its backend services (Auth, Database), fitting a monolithic but serverless-first architectural pattern.

 ### Testing Requirements: Unit + Integration
 Testing will focus on unit tests for critical logic (e.g., role-gating) and integration tests to ensure reliable connections to Supabase and the data pipeline.

 ### Additional Technical Assumptions and Requests
 * **UI Boilerplate**: Dashibase will be used to accelerate development.
-* **Frontend Framework**: React with Vite.
+* **Frontend Framework**: Vue.js 3 with Vite.
 * **Backend & Authentication**: Supabase.
 * **Data Automation (ETL)**: n8n.
 * [cite_start]**Primary Data Source**: Xero, Workflow Max / XPM[cite: 3, 31].
-* **BI Tools**: Google Looker Studio, Microsoft Power BI, and Metabase.
+* **BI Tools**: Google Looker Studio and Microsoft Power BI.
 * **Deployment**: Vercel or Netlify.

 ## Epic List